jossmac/react-toast-notifications/README.md

 1. The first is the `ID` of the toast to remove.
 1. The second is an optional callback.

+There's also a `removeAll` method on `ToastManager` that removes all the toasts that manager is currently managing.
+It takes one argument:

+1. An optional callback to be called when all the toasts have been removed.
+The callback is passed all the removed toasts `ID`s.

 ## Replaceable Components

 To bring each toast notification inline with your app, you can provide alternative components to the `ToastProvider`: